mortenskoett/dotf-go/README.md

 ----------------
 - [ ] Add ability to move the dotfiles dir and update all symlinks (implemented in dotf-move)
 	- OK Move logic into pkg
-	- Setup argument parsing in dotf-cli so eg. `dotf bla1 bla2 etc` is available.
+	- OK Setup argument parsing in dotf-cli so eg. `dotf bla1 bla2 etc` is available.
-	- dotf-go should make this command accesible
+	- OK dotf-go should make this command accesible
+	- Fixup loose ends: Is it error resilient?
+Does it actually handle parameters?
+	- Add ability to show commands and params

 - [ ] Add ability to install dotfiles, i.e. create symlinks for specific files in the dotfiles repo to that same location in user space. (logic from dotf-move can be used here)